jdunmire/HC05/README.md

     its serial port settings are incompatible with the Arduino serial ports.
 Power to HC-05 must be controlled by an Arduino pin.
     See the `Recovery.fzz` diagram for suitable connections.

+`findBaudTest`
+    Tests both setBaud() and findBaud() by trying every combination of supported rates.
+The output from this example looks best if DEBUG_HC05 is not defined.
+(Simply comment out that line in HC05.h).

 Installation